Can taking the medication Ritalin for brain injury boost cognitive function after TBI?

 For example, in a study that compared brain activity of both healthy patients and TBI patients, the TBI survivors used more brain regions to complete a mental task than the non-injured group did.

 When treated with Ritalin, however, brain injury patients displayed lower mental fatigue and shorter reaction time.
-In other words, Ritalin helped them make more efficient use of their brain’s resources.
+In other words, Ritalin seemed to help them make more efficient use of their brain’s resources.

 2. May Help Working Memory